3bdo-fathi/Maze-Game-with-Python-language/README.md

 **Features**
 - Procedurally generated mazes with increasing difficulty.
 - Simple and intuitive controls.
-- Real-time score calculation based on your performance.
+- Real-time score calculation based on performance.

-**Releases**
-You can download the executable version of the game from the "Releases" section.
+This project was created by Abdulrahman Mohamed.

 **License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project does not have a license and is available for everyone to use.